dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

  + : accessible         blank : not accessible
 ```

 Immutable class - is a class without setters.
 We can still set values in constructor, the idea is that we can’t change values after instantiation.
 One caveat is when dealing with complex object, create and return value using new or unmodifiable objects.
-Otherwise initial values can be changed using values passed to constructor or get from `get` method, by changing them.
+Otherwise, initial values can be changed using values passed to constructor or get from `get` method, by changing them.
 ```java
 public class App {
     public static void main(String[] args) {